Nuno-Jesus/Make-A-Make/README.md

 	cc -c hello.c
 	cc main.c hello.o

 This is great!
-The compilation worked out and finally we can execute our program and use our `hello` function!
+The compilation worked out and finally, we can execute our program and use our `hello` function!
 But what if one wanted to compile `N` more files?
 Would they need to create `N` more rules?

 <!-- ------------------------------------------------------------------ -->